smbct/smbct.github.io/_posts/2025-07-15-kinect_tracking.markdown

 #### Looking for affordable options 💰

-The advent of **VR** technologies has further encouraged the development of cheap and/or open source tracking solutions, which brought us multiple alternatives to expensive options.
+The advent of **VR** technologies has further encouraged the development of cheap and/or open source tracking solutions.
 [Various solutions](https://vrheaven.io/full-body-tracking-quest/) have been imagined such as wearing sensors/markers or relying on webcams.
 For instance the [kick-started](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) open source [SlimeVR](https://slimevr.dev/) device is a camera-free solution based on a set of wearable sensors 👖.
-Another example is actually the **Kinect**, as an old consumer device used by several [open source solutions](https://kinectvr.com/).
+Another example is actually the **Kinect**, considered as an old consumer device used by several [open source solutions](https://kinectvr.com/).

 <div style="display: block; margin-left: auto; margin-right: auto; width: 60%;">
 <img src="https://docs.slimevr.dev/assets/img/slimeVRTrackers.jpg" alt="SlimeVR wearable devices.">